umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 where you can view the $M_{({\sf t}+1){\sf t}''}(X'',z)$ values as either terms in some regression model, or derivable explicitly from a known master equation.
 The latter of these provides one approach to statistically infer the states and parameters of stochastic simulations from data: one begins by knowing what the master equation is, uses this to compute the time evolution of the mean (and potentially higher-order statistics) and then connects these ${\sf t}$ and $z$-dependent statistics back to the likelihood of observing the data.
 This is what is commonly known as the 'mean-field' inference approach; averaging over the available degrees of freedom in the statistical moments of distributions.
 Though, knowing what the master equation is for an arbitrarily-defined stochastic phenomenon can be very difficult indeed, and the resulting equations typically require some form of approximation.

-Given that the mean-field approach isn't always going to be viable as an inference method, we should also consider other ways to describe the shape and time evolution characteristics of $P_{{\sf t}+1}(X\vert z)$.
+Given that the mean-field approach isn't always going to be viable as an inference method for generalised simulations, we could then consider other ways to describe the shape and time evolution characteristics of $P_{{\sf t}+1}(X\vert z)$.
 For continuous state spaces, it's possible to approximate this whole distribution with a logarithmic expansion like so

 $$
 \begin{align}